 Figure 1.
-Diagram of the Health and Wellbeing Strategy.
+Diagram of the Health and Wellbeing Strategy

 Our plan is to reduce health inequalities by strengthening the building blocks of health.
 These are the conditions that are needed to live lives in good health.
-The five key building blocks that we will focus on are: inclusive employment, lifelong education, and workplace health; healthy communities; early years; sustainable built and natural environment; and healthy homes (Figure 1).
+The five key building blocks that we will focus on are: inclusive employment, lifelong education, and workplace health; strong communities; best start in life; sustainable built and natural environment; and healthy homes (Figure 1).
 Strengthening the building blocks of health will not only improve health and reduce inequalities but will also contribute to prosperity.

 For each building block, we outline a shorter-term ambition of how we want to strengthen that building block during the course of the strategy and a longer-term ambition that we aspire to.
 We also outline suggested shorter-term steps that could be started during the next three years.
-For the final strategy, which will be submitted to the Health and Wellbeing Board in December, these suggested steps will be refined and developed further in collaboration with our partner organisations and local communities.
+Detailed action plans will be developed for each of the five building blocks of health, setting out clear objectives, outcomes, and timescales.